 You may receive an unofficial score immediately after taking the exam but your official report will be sent to you 10-16 days after your test.
 The official score report provides a detailed outline of how you did, including whether you passed or failed, what your scaled score is, and how well you did compared to the average.

 Since the minimum requirement differs between different states, there is no universal minimum required for certification.
-With that said, on the reading exam, most people score between 162 and 184 out of a possible 200.
 If you are unhappy with the score you received, you can schedule an appointment to retake the exam.
 Your new appointment must be at least 21 days after your most recent attempt and you will have to pay full price for it.

 How Should I Prepare for the Praxis CASE Reading Exam?